Two sides of the same coin...

 I’ve noticed that for me these “brain-gunky-yet-symbolic” types of dreams often times quickly segue from one sequence to the next to the next, with no real resolution to any of the situations happening, which is what sets them apart from the next category….

 4. Involved, in-depth, meaningful “plot-y” dreams.
 Then there are the dreams with a vivid and often times lengthy and involved plot, packed full of symbolic objects and vivid situations, details and meaningful symbolisms that are not only easy to remember even while you’re awake, but easy to document since they’re so coherent. (though it may take awhile to get these kinds logged, since they’re so involved. ha) They can also involve the full sensory experience, including visual, audio, tactile, and being able to eat and fully taste foods, as well as smell smells.
 You may actually find yourself alert and aware and on the ball in these types of dreams, in control of yourself better than you usually are in the previous categories of dreams.
 And if you’re lucky you get a resolution to the crazy adventure story being spun. :D There’s often a clear beginning, middle and end.
-These dreams put to rest anybody’s absurd assertation that we dream in black and white.
+These dreams put to rest anybody’s absurd insistence that we dream in black and white.
 No, we don’t.
 Now granted, I can’t speak for everybody but, I dream in color and these dreams absolutely prove it since sometimes the color of something is an actual focal point in a particular dream sequence.
-For me, as time has gone on these types of dreams have led to an evolution of sorts where I’ve become able to see my own reflection in a mirror, been able to run fast instead of the usual tormenting slo-mo :D being able to manipulate objects in a conscious sort of way, like dialing the phone while referencing a phone number and having an actual fully coherent two-way phone conversation with another character that’s only heard but never seen (talk about trippy… O.o ) even looking around in the dream and questioning what’s going on plot-wise, if not even becoming fully lucid.
+For me, as time has gone on these types of dreams have led to an evolution of sorts where I’ve become able to see my own reflection in a mirror, been able to run fast instead of the usual tormenting slo-mo :D being able to manipulate objects in a conscious sort of way, like dialing the phone while referencing a phone number and having an actual fully coherent two-way phone conversation with another character that’s only heard but never seen (talk about trippy… O.o ) Even looking around in the dream and questioning what’s going on plot-wise, if not even becoming fully lucid.
 Sometimes for me these dreams are basically to the level of full on virtual reality, because of the level of vividness, physical and mental manipulation and sensory capabilities, and coherent in-depth plot.
-There sometimes is almost no difference between them and what I experience in the waking world, other than one is “real” and the other is not. (in fact, considering some of the things I’ve experienced or witnessed in this reality while awake, it’s safe to say that some of these dreams are more real then some of my “real” life events, since I’ve had moments of experiencing reality doing things it’s not supposed to be doing, and which we’ve been taught is not possible.)
+There sometimes is almost no difference between these sorts of “dreams” and what I experience in the waking world, other than one is “real” and the other is not. (in fact, considering some of the things I’ve experienced or witnessed in this reality while awake, it’s safe to say that some of these dreams are more real then some of my “real” life events, since I’ve had moments of experiencing reality doing things it’s not supposed to be doing, and which we’ve been taught is not possible.)
 I have yet to really figure out what the pattern is to when and why these types of dreams happen (why don’t we have these types of dreams every single time we lay down to go to sleep?
 Why only sometimes?) but several theories include one’s personal energy/health/mental condition, how muddled and chaotic your mind is during the day, as well as general cycles from some as yet undetermined source, be it personal/biorhythm, planetary, astrological influences, etc.

 Another good example worth citing relating to this would be the way that a girl I used to know in school back in Connecticut used to appear here and there in my dreams, years and years later as an adult, when I’d since lived in four other states!
 She was somebody I had known since 7th grade and became friends with by 8th grade.
 But as it goes in “Girl World” we weren’t friends anymore by the beginning of 10th grade.
 I had a falling out with another girl that she and I both hung out with, a bit inexplicable as well, and she just sort of sided with her and I lost both of them as friends.
 Then on the last day of school in 10th grade I saw that she had written a not so nice comment about me in another girl’s yearbook even though I stayed away from her and we hadn’t talked all year.
 I knew we were moving to SoCal that summer and I would never see her again, so screw her and screw that town and everybody in it.
 So when school was over on that final day and I was out front about to leave I saw her standing there on the front steps, and I called over to her, telling her that I’d seen her comment in so-and-so’s yearbook.
 Then in typical hot headed immature Scorpio fashion, I proceeded to insult her in a not so nice way that really cut to the core.
 I saw the expression on her face change as my insult hit her.
 Then my ride was there, and I turned and got in the car and that was that.
 It was the last time I ever saw her in life, and those were the last words I ever spoke to her.
 And years later, there she was in my dreams from time to time, many times along with the other girl she’d sided with in real life.
 They were often just…there.
 Harmless and innocuous, but still, they were there and I didn’t know why.
 I eventually got tired of having her appear in my dreams, I mean, I’m an adult, this is stupid.
 So one day I sat there pondering on it all and realized that obviously on a deep down level I always felt bad for the way things had gone between us.
 I never wanted to not be friends with her, I don’t know what happened, and us ending in that nasty way was just not how I ever wanted things to go.
 My mean and cutting insult was based on hurt and frustration, not true maliciousness, since her mean comment about me in the yearbook kind of came from out in left field.
 And despite who started it or who was more in the wrong I still obviously felt bad about it all these years later.
 It was an unresolved negative situation.
 So I set about to do this meditation thing where I revisited her and the situation from my current adult perspective, putting out apologies and good vibes towards her wherever she is in the world, feeling that no matter what she did or said she still didn’t deserve what I said, she really was a good kid, and I should have been better than that, and I did truly feel sorry about the whole thing.
 So I did that for a good 10 minutes or so, and wouldn’t you know it………that put the entire thing to rest.
 Several years later to this day, as I write this in 2013, she’s never appeared in another dream again.
 So that also proves that emotional scars of unresolved issues are many times the root of repeating dream symbolisms, themes and people.